dequelabs/axe-core/doc/check-options.md

 For example, the check [has-lang](../lib/checks/language/has-lang.json) takes an `attributes` option which dictates which attributes to check for a lang value.

-To customize a checks options, you can use [`axe.configure`](./API.md#api-name-axeconfigure) to configure the check and modify the options as desired.
+To customize a check's options, you can use [`axe.configure`](./API.md#api-name-axeconfigure) to configure the check and modify the options as desired.

 ```js
 // configure has-lang check to look at the `hreflang` attribute as well